(updated on 20 March 2020 and 25 February 2021)

-Postharvest losses squander food, and the land, water, labour and other inputs used to grow food.
-A new tool from APHLIS reveals the considerable impacts of such losses on the nutritional requirements of people.
+Postharvest losses do not only squander food, and the land, water, labour and other inputs used to grow crops.
+A new APHLIS tool reveals the considerable impacts of such losses on the nutritional requirements of people.

 Postharvest losses can affect nutrient availability at various points along the food chain.
 When grains scatter or are overlooked during harvest, all of the nutrients they contain are lost as well.
 The same is true when produce falls from a cart during transport or is partially or totally damaged by pests in storage.
 When food is lost, its nutrients are no longer available for human consumption.

 The African Postharvest Losses Information System was created in 2009 in response to calls from development agencies for a more nuanced understanding of postharvest losses across sub-Saharan Africa.
 The initial aims of APHLIS (2009-2014) were to gather, analyze and disseminate data on the quantity of cereal grains being lost during harvest, drying, threshing, storage and transport.
 Then, as now, APHLIS loss estimates used measurements recorded in the scientific literature, which were then contextualized using postharvest data provided by a network of local experts.
 During its first phase, APHLIS estimated postharvest losses for nine key cereal crops at provincial and national levels in 38 countries in sub-Saharan Africa.